Democratic Values and Teachers Unions: Exploring some nuances

 To be clear, I don’t begrudge anyone for organizing their labor; my parents were part of a Marxist far-left cult that did undercover labor organizing in Hammond and Gary, Indiana in the early ‘70s.
 The right to organize as labor remains a value for me; too many people died to win these rights to ever abandon them, especially not when they're under active attack throughout the country.

 Still, we can believe as progressives in the inherent value of labor, the value of teaching in particular, and the inherent value of public education, while also being willing to explore and hold in our mind some complex nuances.
 (See: police unions.)
 And calling out nonsense when we see it.
-We can also check our party’s misogyny towards the moms who have been wrestling with these uncomfortable nuances, our reflexive dismissal of children and their needs, and have some real talk about what’s happening in our country right now.
+We can also check our party’s misogyny toward the moms who have been wrestling with these uncomfortable nuances, our reflexive dismissal of children and their needs, and have some real talk about what’s happening in our country right now.
 Our children are watching, and paying the price for the bullshit; and yes, they have rights, too.

 There is empathy in listening, there is empathy in giving people space to adjust to dizzying new realities that feel like they contradict truths they’ve been holding close to their hearts, and there is empathy in real talk among adults.